YimajA/YimajA/README.md

 # Hello, I'm Yimaj Ahmed
 <a href="https://www.linkedin.com/in/yimaj-ahmed-ba795b251/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems, especially in the realm of cybersecurity.

-## Objective

-My journey in computer engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to contribute to dynamic cyber defense and threat intelligence as a cybersecurity professional.
+I am a Cybersecurity professional with a Bachelor’s degree in Computer Engineering from the Georgia Institute of Technology with concentrations in Cybersecurity and Cloud Computing.
+Driven to enhance security through analyzing complex threats and reverse engineering malware.
+Proficient in penetration testing, network analysis, and risk assessment.
+Actively seeking to leverage my technical acumen and passion for cybersecurity to contribute to the mission of dynamic cyber defense and threat intelligence.

 ## Education